michelemadonna/pwnagotchi/README.md

 The [wardriver plugin](https://github.com/cyberartemio/wardriver-pwnagotchi-plugin) adds support for wardriving features, allowing your pwnagotchi to automatically log and map Wi-Fi networks as you drive around.
 Also Automatic and manual upload of wardriving sessions to [WiGLE.net](https://wigle.net) is supported.
 In order to be able to upload your discovered networks to WiGLE, you need to register a valid API key for your account.
 Follow these steps to get your key:
     - Open (https://wigle.net/account)[https://wigle.net/account] and login using your WiGLE account
     - Click on Show my token
-    - Copy the value for Encoded for use: textbox
+    - Copy the value in Encoded for use textbox.

 1. Add the plugin repository to your `config.toml` file if not already present:
     ```toml